vindar/tgx/docs/intro_api_2D.md

 Install Bitbank2's **PNGdec** library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/PNGdec/.

-Simply include both libraries into the project to activate the bindings between TGX and PNGdec:
+Include both libraries in the sketch to activate the TGX/PNGdec binding:
 ~~~{.cpp}
 #include <tgx.h>
 #include <PNGdec.h>
 ~~~
-Now, we can bind any `PNG` decoder object to tgx images by providing it with the generic callback `TGX_PNGDraw` and then we can subsequently decode PNGs using the \ref tgx::Image<color_t>::PNGDecode "Image::PNGDecode()" method.
+Open the PNG with the `TGX_PNGDraw` callback, then decode it into an image with \ref tgx::Image<color_t>::PNGDecode "Image::PNGDecode()".

 Example:
 ~~~{.cpp}